UNLRN/bamazon/README.md

 # bamazon

-Nodejs storefront that utilizes inquirer.js, easy-table.js, validator.js and mysql2.
+Node.js storefront that utilizes inquirer.js, easy-table.js, validator.js and mysql2.
 There are three routes that can be taken with actions specific to the route.

 ### Customer
 * View Products